disruptiveplanets/AIME/code/density/readme.md

 ## June 14

 The moments code was running out of memory, unbeknownst to me.
 I got it working, computed the moments, confirmed that the blob K2 and K3 moments are reproduced, then ran the moment extraction for all four core types.

+## June 16

+I rewrote mcmc so that it's flexible and can be executed for multiple models.
+I also pulled the core extractions but they had a bug.